Charlotte Gilbertson: Childhood and early years

-Post WWII, Paris and the GI Bill (1946 - 1951)
+Post WWII, Paris and the GI Bill (1946–1951)

-Gilbertson enlisted in the Armed Forces during WWII as a psychiatric social worker, stationed on Long Island, New York and in Georgia.
+Gilbertson enlisted in the Armed Forces during World War II (WWII) as a psychiatric social worker, stationed on Long Island, New York, and in Georgia.
 After the war, she had access to the G.I.
 Bill of Rights, as did many of the war veterans of her generation.
 Charlotte used it to promote her education.
-She graduated from Boston University’s School of Fine Arts in 1948 and then moved to New York to be among notable artists.
-New York City was brimming over with abstract expressionist painters at the time, but she was more interested in "constructive design" not found in America.
+She graduated from Boston University’s School of Fine Arts in 1948 and then moved to New York.
+In New York City, she was more interested in "constructive design" not found in America.
 Charlotte wanted to develop a stronger sense of "design" in her work, to engage "the new" and "the modern".

-In 1949, Gilbertson went to Paris on an artistic quest, fascinated by Cézanne's rendering of the Provençal apple.
+In 1949, Gilbertson went to Paris, fascinated by Cézanne's rendering of the Provençal apple.
 She studied "le dessin" under the French artist Fernand Léger at his Paris atelier.
 She found a master in Léger.
-(He jokingly referred to her as "la petite marine", or "the little sailor", because she wore dungarees, which was unusual for a woman at the time).
+(He jokingly referred to her as "la petite marine", or "the little sailor", because she wore dungarees, which was unusual for a woman at the time.)

-The New York years (1951–1979)
+In New York City (1951–1979)

-Once she had begun to master a sense of color, space, and design on a canvas, she returned to New York City in 1951, where she lived for several years.
-Charlotte Gilbertson found employment in an array of diverse positions to sustain herself in New York City.
+She returned to New York City in 1951, where she lived for several years.
+Charlotte Gilbertson found several jobs in New York City.

 During the winters, she worked; during the summers, she painted.
 This seasonal cycle of employment and painting lasted from 1951 to 1974 and again from 1977 to 1979.
 From 1962 to 1974, Charlotte most notably worked as an assistant director and, later, as director of the Alexander Iolas Gallery in New York City.
-Through the Iolas Gallery, Charlotte met and befriended Andy Warhol and appeared in Warhol's film, Kiss).
+Through the Iolas Gallery, Charlotte met and befriended Andy Warhol and appeared in Warhol's film, Kiss.

-World travel and travels, interrupted
+World travels

-In 1976, Gilbertson took a polar route around the world, following the sun, and spent over a year traveling the world, visiting Japan, Hong Kong, Australia, Bali, Burma, India, Nepal, the Middle East, Turkey and Greece.
-She also revisited much of Europe, including a special trip to the North Cape and a tour of Finland, Sweden and Norway.
-The Japanese use of iridescent colors and the mountain landscapes of Japan and Bali influenced her paintings during this time.
-Her excursions were curtailed in 1980 when she took care of her elderly parents until they died.
+In 1976, Gilbertson took a polar route around the world, following the sun, and spent over a year traveling the world.
+She visited Japan, Hong Kong, Australia, Bali, Burma, India, Nepal, the Middle East, Turkey, Greece, Finland, Sweden and Norway, with a special trip to the North Cape.
+The Japanese and Balinese landscapes influenced her paintings during this time.
+In 1980, she stopped traveling to care for her elderly parents until they died.